Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 03

 Move to the side of the neck.
-Sweep from behind the ear toward the collarbone, repeating each line 5 to 8 times until a soft pinkness appears.
+Sweep from behind the ear toward the collarbone, repeating each line several times until a soft pinkness appears.

 Practice FAQ

-Sha is the temporary redness that may appear during scraping.
-In traditional bodywork, it suggests stuck Qi and Heat rising to the surface, and it usually fades over a few days.
+The temporary redness is called Sha.
+In traditional bodywork, it suggests stuck energy rising to the surface.
+It usually fades away in a few days.

 Best Window

-Use in a warm, draft-free room.
-Afterward, cover the area with a scarf and avoid cold wind for several hours.
+Use in a warm room without drafts.
+Afterward, keep the area warm and away from cold wind for several hours.